ibm-client-engineering/solution-mq-rdqm-hadr/readme.md

 	1. MQIPT currently runs on our bastion host and provides proxied connections between regions.
 This does not support failover per se but does support converged proxying between sites.

 ### Setup

+It's important to note that with a three node HA cluster, two nodes must be available to allow for a quorum.
+This is by design as in order to preserve the quorum between nodes, at least two nodes must be available.

 Our two regions are defined thusly:
 - DC
 	- DRHAQM1 - queue manager with primary cluster in DC